Do Hair Loss Shampoos Really Work? Know The Truth Here!

 No, hair loss shampoos cannot in hair loss prevention.
 However, they may help in promoting hair growth and adding thickness and volume.

-Finally, shampoos with panthenol are claimed to add thickness to the hair.
+- Finally, shampoos with panthenol are claimed to add thickness to the hair.
 Thus, they are known as hair-thickening shampoos.
 This derivative of vitamin B2 is claimed to help in attracting moisture to the hair strands, which makes the hair look thicker, healthier, and shiner.
-However, there is no scientific evidence to prove the same.
+However, there is no scientific evidence to prove it is an effective hair loss shampoo.

-Thus, there is no conclusive evidence regarding the efficacy of hair loss shampoos.
+Thus, there is only limited evidence regarding the efficacy of hair loss shampoos.
 Find out the alternative hair treatments to fight hair loss in the next section.

 According to the International Society of Hair Restoration Surgery: 2022 Practice Census Survey Results, there were a total of 149,254 surgical hair restoration procedures carried out in the United States and Canada in 2021.
 Worldwide, the number of surgical patients undergoing these procedures amounted to 628,604.
 On average, approximately 87.3% of these procedures were performed on men, while the remaining 12.7% were performed on women.